petersulyok/smfc/README.md

 #control_function=30-35, 50-55, 60-90, 65-100
 # Moving average window size for temperature smoothing (int, default=1, 1=disabled)
 smoothing=1
+# Consecutive failed temperature reads tolerated per device before smfc stops (int, default=3)
+# While inside this budget the last known good temperature of the device is reused and the
+# failure is logged.
+0 = do not tolerate any read error.
+error_tolerance=3

 # HD fan controller: works based on SATA or SAS HDDs/SSDs temperature.